 - 2. Accept responsibility for the alleged violation(s) and request to enter into a negotiation of conditions and a suggestion of sanction. - a.
 Upon accepting responsibility, the RSO will also provide OACC suggestions of what they believe are appropriate, educational, and beneficial conditions based on the incident.
 They also will provide a suggestion of sanction. - b.
-OACC will review the suggestion and respond within 5 business days.
-OACC may reach out to Interfraternity Council or Panhellenic Council to consider their input as well when the case involves a Greek RSO. - c.
+OACC will review the suggestion and respond within 5 business days. - c.
 The RSO can accept the suggestion from OACC or request a final suggestion. - d.
 After the final suggestion from the RSO, OACC has 5 business days to finalize the decision. - e.
 The RSO can appeal the final decision. - 3.
 Choose not to respond to the charge.
 The case will then be referred for a formal hearing before the University Conduct Board. - 4.
 Deny responsibility for the violation(s), in which case, the official shall determine the next appropriate course of action from the following: - a.
 Schedule a formal hearing within a reasonable time in order to allow the respondent to prepare a response and/or to arrange for the complainant who filed the complaint to appear. - b.
 Refer to a formal hearing before the University Conduct Board.
 If the board cannot convene, the Office of Academic and Community Conduct will arrange a formal hearing by a designated official. - c.
 Adjourn the conference in order to obtain additional information, and then complete the conference at a later time after all additional information has been gathered and reviewed. - d.
 Dismiss the charges if it is decided after the initial conference that the cause no longer exists for the charge(s)